Delta Children - Website by Userking

 Q: When is the best time for parents to transition their child from a crib to a toddler bed?

-A: When your child reaches 35 inches, or begins to start climbing out of the crib.
-Many cribs manufactured today, which meet the new safety standards, are made to convert into toddler beds.
-You may contact your crib's manufacturer for the correct and up-to-date parts and instructions.
+A: When your child reaches 35 inches, or begins to start climbing out of the crib, it’s time to transition to a toddler bed.
+Delta Children offers many cribs which meet or exceed the new safety standard and convert into toddler beds.
+Contact our Customer Care department at 800-377-3777 for the correct and up-to-date parts and instructions.

 If you're interested in finding out more about your crib and crib safety, visit these links: